UlyssesZh/telepathic-sparkle/README.md

 Spike did his best to help,
 but even he had to take snack breaks to survive the whirlwind of Twilight's study sessions.

-Twilight wrote letters to Princess Celestia, Sunburst, and Zecora, asking each for any knowledge about telepathic magic.
-Celestia replied graciously, admitting she knew very little beyond old theories, and Zecora replied with a cryptic rhyme:

-"A bridge unseen, a link unmade,<br>
-The thoughts of others must be weighed.<br>
-But tread with care, for minds are deep,<br>
-And secrets lost are hard to keep."

-Twilight appreciated Zecora's wisdom, though she wished the zebra had been a little less mysterious.

 They devoured every text they could find.
 Ancient spellbooks, psychological studies, even obscure scrolls from forgotten corners of the Canterlot Archives.